Former Alberta MLA gets 3 years for sex offence involving 10-year-old girl

+She said she’s looking forward to going to university and living a normal life.
+She also said she can move forward feeling happier, safer and more confident.

+“I know that, in the end, the justice system worked out for me and I don’t have to be afraid anymore.”

-An agreed statement of facts read out in court said MacIntyre touched the victim sexually with a part of his body between Jan.
-1, 2010, and Dec.
-31, 2011.
+An agreed statement of facts read out in court said MacIntyre touched the victim sexually with a part of his body in 2010 and 2011.

 The touching happened between five to 10 times when the victim was 10 years old.
 She told her mother in 2015.

-Note: Note to readers: This is a corrected story.
-An earlier version had prosecutor Julie Snowdon’s last name spelling incorrectly